 Sylvia grew up in Queens, NY, and is from Argentina.
 She is a graduate of Cornell University’s School of Industrial & Labor Relations and The American University’s Washington College of Law.
 She is licensed to practice law in Maryland, the District of Columbia and New Jersey.
 She is a member of the NC Bar Association serving on the Pro Bono Activities Committee.
 She volunteers as the Statistician of the Fairfield Summer Swim Team and is a member of Judea Reform Congregation in Durham.
 She lives in Durham, with her husband, who teaches at Durham Public Schools, and her daughter.

 Programming and Engagement Associate, NC Equal Access to Justice Commission

 Jared Smith is the Programming and Engagement Associate of the North Carolina Equal Access to Justice Commission.
 He joined the Commission while a final-year student at the UNC School of Law, where he has since graduated with a Juris Doctor with Honors and a Certificate in Non Profit Leadership.
 At UNC, Jared was a three-year member of the Pro Bono Board, co-founder of the Leadership Development Program, and Research Assistant for the Office of Public Service Programs and for the Office of Advancement.

-Before attending Carolina Law, Jared worked as the Fellow for Civic Engagement at Davidson College, after graduating from there with a degree in English and Music.
-In this role, he advised students doing community service work in Mecklenburg and Iredell counties, while also managing campus and community civic engagement focused marketing, fundraising, and events.
+Before attending Carolina Law, Jared worked as the Fellow for Civic Engagement at Davidson College, advising students doing community service work in Mecklenburg and Iredell counties and managing campus and community civic engagement focused marketing, fundraising, and events.